Skip to content

 Businesses Facilitating Payments Between Users

-ABC Property Management facilitates rental agreements and rent payments between landlords and tenants.
-Landlord A had 20 properties that were rented for $1,000 per month and used the property management platform for the entire calendar year.
+ABC Property Management, a Dwolla client, facilitates rental agreements and rent payments between landlords and tenants.
+Landlord A had 20 properties that were rented for $1,000 per month and used ABC Property Management for the entire calendar year.

-At the end of the calendar year the landlord would receive a Form 1099-K from Dwolla reporting $240,000 in total payments received (20 properties x 12 months of rent each).
+At the end of the calendar year the landlord would receive a Form 1099-K from Dwolla reporting 240 gross payments received (20 properties x 12 months of rent each) totaling $240,000.
 The individual tenants would not receive a Form 1099-K as they sent, rather than received, the payments.

 Back to Top